 - Your marital status

-Who is eligible for the CCB?
+Who is Eligible for the CCB?

 To receive the CCB monthly payment, you must meet the following eligibility criteria:

-1. Primary caregiver status
+1. Primary Caregiver Status

 - Do you supervise your child's daily activities and needs?